 - A comprehensive 2005–2024 overview of the climate change visualization literature within media studies.

-- Identification of methodological, geographic, and media-type imbalances in the field.
+- Identification of methodological, geographic, and media-type gaps in the field.

-- A future research agenda foregrounding social media, non-Western contexts, and computational image analysis.
+- A future research agenda emphasizing social media, non-Western contexts, and computational image analysis.

-- A structured framework integrating systematic review, scoping review, and content analysis.
+- A structured framework combining systematic and scoping review methodology with content analysis.

 Methods

-The authors combine a systematic literature review with a scoping review covering publications from 2005 to 2024, and apply content analysis to the included studies to characterize their media types, geographic focus, methodological choices, and substantive themes.
+The authors conduct a systematic literature review of publications spanning 2005–2024, complemented by a scoping review to map the breadth of the field.
+They then apply content analysis to the reviewed studies to characterize dimensions such as media type, geographic region, methodological approach, and thematic focus.

 Findings

-- Research is heavily concentrated on Western countries, with limited coverage of the Global South.
+- The literature is dominated by case studies of Western countries, with limited representation of the Global South.

-- Computational and large-scale image analysis methods are rarely employed.
+- Computational or large-scale image analysis methods are rarely used in existing work.

-- Substantive gaps remain in understanding how climate visuals shape audience perception across cultural contexts.
+- Substantive gaps remain in understanding how visualizations shape audience perception across cultural contexts.

 Connections